juliohsu/quantum-ai-models/README.md

 3 - training loop adjustment<br>

 Files:
- - "model.py" is a file for training the model that uses QAHAN
+ - "model.py" is a file of self implement PyTorch linear regression model that applies QAHAN techniques.
- - "noisys_data.py" is a file that generates kind of realistic world data, with noises and etc
+ - "noisys_data.py" is a file of dataset that generates kind of realistic world data, with noises and etc.

  Source: https://arxiv.org/abs/2412.20930